Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some scientists believe that this may be a learned behavior during social living, when young individuals observe and imitate adults.

-Others suggest that the use of medicinal plants may originate from an accidental response, when an animal experiences pain relief or comfort after using a certain plant and then repeats the behavior.
+Others suggest that the use of medicinal plants may originate from an accidental response, where an animal experiences pain relief or comfort after consuming a particular plant and then repeats the behavior.

 Part of self-healing behavior is instinctive, but in species with complex social systems like apes or chimpanzees, learning and communication play an important role, experts say.

-This suggests the possibility that human health care behavior may have begun in a common ancestor with primates.
+This suggests that human health care behavior may have begun in a common ancestor with primates.

-Observing and studying the self-healing behavior of animals can provide valuable lessons.
-In this regard, the self-healing behavior of animals can help humans discover potential active substances that have not been previously known, in the context of antibiotic resistance becoming a global problem, and the search for new drugs from nature is becoming more urgent.
+Observing and studying the self-medicating behavior of animals can provide valuable lessons.
+In this regard, the self-medicating behavior of animals can help humans discover potential active substances that were previously unknown, in the context of antibiotic resistance becoming a global problem, and the search for new drugs from nature is becoming more urgent.

 Most importantly, these findings remind us that animals are not simply instinctive creatures.
 They are capable of feeling, learning, and taking care of themselves.